Bulgaria

 General Information

-Project type: This field school consists of two parts.
-The first part features archaeological excavations and the second is an intensive course in bioarchaeology focusing on human osteology.
-The variety of activities and the team's professionalism and flexibility make this project suitable for both beginners and advanced students in either field or Classical Archaeology.
+Project type: This field school features archaeological excavation at a Classical and Late Hellenistic site.
+The variety of activities and the team's professionalism and flexibility make this project suitable for beginners and advanced students in both Anthropology and Classical Archaeology.
 Individual program and task assignments are available to advanced students.

 Field school start date: 2011 - 2019 on St. Kirik island; 2023 start of field school at Messarite